-- ¼ cup uncooked small tapioca pearls
+- ⅛ cup tapioca pearls (small) - uncooked

 - Boil water in a kettle.
 It should be enough for the water bath.
+Set aside.

 - Pour the Epsom salt mixture into the empty bowl.
 Add the soy milk to the mixture in a steady stream, not too fast but not too slow.
 Do NOT stir!
 Once both mixtures are combined, try not to agitate it or it will not curdle as smoothly.